What Happens If My Life Insurance Company Became Insolvent?

 There have been only four instances where Assuries became involved with life insurer insolvency:

-- Sovereign Life (1993): On December 21, 1992, the Superintendent of Financial Institutions took control of The Sovereign Life Insurance Company and the court granted a winding-up order.
-96% of policyholders were protected with 100% of original benefits, with the remaining 4% receiving at least 90% of their benefits.
+Sovereign Life (1993): On December 21, 1992, the Superintendent of Financial Institutions took control of The Sovereign Life Insurance Company and the court granted a winding-up order.
+At the time, Sovereign Life had 249,000 policyholders: 96% of policyholders were protected with 100% of original benefits, with the remaining 4% receiving at least 90% of their benefits.
+Assuris transferred all policies to a solvent life insurance company.

-- Union of Canada Life (2012): Union of Canada Life serviced approximately 22,000 policies across Canada, mostly in Quebec.
+Union of Canada Life (2012): Founded in 1864, Union of Canada Life serviced approximately 22,000 policies across Canada, mostly in Quebec.
 99% of policy owners were fully covered, with the remaining 1% retaining a minimum 95% of their benefits.
+Union of Canada Life was bought by UL Mutual (now UV Insurance), where policies were transferred to.

 In 2008, American International Group, one of the world’s largest life insurance companies, required a government bailout to rescue it from collapse.
 Before the crisis, it lost $99.2 billion of its $1 trillion worth of assets, but the Federal Reserve Bank of New York stepped in with an $85 billion loan to keep it from going under.